VincePimentel/VincePimentel.github.io/_posts/2019-01-24-gloomy_weather_-_sinatra_portfolio_project.markdown

 ### Bootstrap, FontAwesome and Material.io

-For everything that you see, I have used [Bootstrap](https://getbootstrap.com/), [FontAwesome](https://fontawesome.com/) and [Material.io](https://material.io/) to make it a lot prettier than what I could make by myself!
+For everything that you see, I have used [Bootstrap](https://getbootstrap.com/) and [FontAwesome](https://fontawesome.com/) to make it a lot prettier than what I could make by myself!
+Most of the sounds came from [Freesound](https://freesound.org/).

 Thank you for reading!